Laurence Olivier: 1938–1944: Hollywood and war years

 After returning to London briefly in mid-1939, the couple returned to America, Leigh to film the final takes for Gone with the Wind, and Olivier to prepare for filming of Alfred Hitchcock's Rebecca—although the couple had hoped to appear in it together.
 Instead, Joan Fontaine was selected for the role of Mrs de Winter, as the producer David O. Selznick thought that not only was she more suitable for the role, but that it was best to keep Olivier and Leigh apart until their divorces came through.
+He received his second Academy Award nomination for Rebecca.
 Olivier followed Rebecca with Pride and Prejudice, in the role of Mr. Darcy.
-To his disappointment Elizabeth Bennet was played by Greer Garson rather than Leigh.
+To his disappointment, Elizabeth Bennet was played by Greer Garson rather than Leigh.
 He received good reviews for both films and showed a more confident screen presence than he had in his early work.
-In January 1940 Olivier and Esmond were granted their divorce.
+In January 1940, Olivier and Esmond were granted their divorce.
 In February, following another request from Leigh, her husband also applied for their marriage to be terminated.

-On stage, Olivier and Leigh starred in Romeo and Juliet on Broadway.
+On stage, Olivier and Leigh starred in Romeo and Juliet on Broadway at the 51st Street Theatre.
 It was an extravagant production, but a commercial failure.
-In The New York Times Brooks Atkinson praised the scenery but not the acting: "Although Miss Leigh and Mr Olivier are handsome young people they hardly act their parts at all."
+It ran for only 36 performances.
+In The New York Times, Brooks Atkinson praised the scenery but not the acting: "Although Miss Leigh and Mr Olivier are handsome young people they hardly act their parts at all."
 The couple had invested almost all their savings in the project, and its failure was a grave financial blow.
-They were married in August 1940, at the San Ysidro Ranch in Santa Barbara.
+They were married in August 1940 at the San Ysidro Ranch in Santa Barbara, California.